Show All Answers

 5) Sunset Zoo, voted state's best with a dizzying degree of dazzling attractions.

 You have come to the right place!
 Manhattan is well known for its eclectic selection of unique dining destinations, and all carry a certain "dramatic flair" for incomparable culinary settings.
-The Little Apple® dishes up big servings of delectable dishes, whether it's Poyntz panache, awesome Aggieville hot spots or Westloop luminosity, MHK knows how to make magic on a dinner plate.
+As Manhattan is Gateway to the Flint Hills. open your appetite to servings of delectable dishes, whether it's Poyntz panache, awesome Aggieville spots or Westloop luminosity, MHK knows how to make magic on a dinner plate.

 We've got you covered to find more than a dozen running/walking trails.
 Manhattan is a biking friendly community with great access and ample bike lanes.
 With a major university, there's also no shortage of students that find jogging access at City Park and many more beautiful locations.
 Use this list to get you started.